denismurphy/tranquil-sounds/README.md

 Want to be surprised?
 Try: "Alexa, tell Tranquil Sounds to play random genre" 🎲

-## 🤝 Contributing

-This repository is intended as a learning tool.
-However, if you find any bugs or would like to improve the code, please feel free to open an issue or a pull request.
-We appreciate your contributions! 💡

 ## 👨‍💻 Authors

 - **Denis Murphy**